ventus-ag/docs/_docs/tutorials/win-veeam-agent.md

 ---
 title: Install Veeam Agent for Microsoft Windows
 description: How to install Veeam Agent for Microsoft Windows
-tags: [ featured, coretasks ]
+tags: [ featured, tutorial ]
 # permalink: /install-Veeam-Agent-for-Microsoft-Windows/
 ---
 # Install Veeam Agent for Microsoft Windows
 {: .no_toc }
 ---

-In this page, you can find an explanation of how to Install and use Veeam Agent for Microsoft Windows.
+In this page, you can find an explanation of how to install and use Veeam Agent for Microsoft Windows.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-# Before You Begin

 ## Prerequisites:
 The computer on which you plan to install Veeam Agent for Microsoft Windows must satisfy [system requirements](https://helpcenter.veeam.com/docs/agentforwindows/userguide/system_requirements.html?ver=40).